uclahs-cds/package-moPepGen/docs/file-format.md

 ENSG0002	210	A5SS-210	T	<DEL>	.	.
 TRANSCRIPT_ID=ENST0002;START=210;END=400;GENE_SYMBOL=EGFR;GENOMIC_POSITION=chr1:1000-1001
 ```

-The line above represents an A5SS (alternative 5' splicing site), that the sequence from 210 to 400 of the transcript ENST0002 is deleted.
-In this case, all transcripts of the gene in the annotation GTF have a longer version of the exon.
+The line above represents an A5SS (alternative 5' splicing site), where the nucleotides from positions 210 to 400 of the transcript ENST0002 is deleted.
+This A5SS is represented as a **deletion** because all transcripts of the gene in the annotation GTF have the longer version of the exon.

 ```
 ENSG0003	115	MXE-320	T	<INS>	.	.
 TRANSCRIPT_ID=ENST0003;START=320;END=380;GENE_SYMBOL=EGFR;GENOMIC_POSITION=chr1:1000-1001